jometzg/private-event-grid/README.md

 # Summary
 Attempts to use Event Grid Topics with platform (PaaS) services and a security model limits public network access, presents challenges the Azure architecture.

 This is mainly around the consumption or subsription side to these events.
-At this point in time (without an equivalent of VNet integration feature for Event Grid Topics), the messages can only be consumed by a pull model.
-One simple approach being a time scheduled funtion that pulls messages from the Event Grid Topic and then either consumes these directly or forwards these to another Azure service e.g. another Azure Function.
+At this point in time (without an equivalent of VNet integration feature for Event Grid Topics), the events can only be consumed by a pull model.
+One simple approach being a time-scheduled function that pulls events from the Event Grid Topic and then either consumes these directly or forwards these to another Azure service e.g. another Azure Function.